barumau/pandunia/eng/G12_lexe_bina.md

 **tap**
 'plug, cap, stopper'
 → **detap**
 'unplug, remove the plug, cap or stopper'
+**information**
+'information'
+→ **dezinformation**
+'disinformation, information that is meant to lead away from the truth'

 #### dis-